FabianSieper/TerraformDependencyVisualizer/README.md

 After installing Graphviz on your system, the Python graphviz package should work as expected.

+### File and Git Repository Format
+For the Terraform Dependency Analyzer to work correctly, your files and Git repositories should adhere to the following formats:

+#### Terraform Files

+1. The tool expects Terraform files to be named `main.tf` or `terragrunt.hcl`.
+2. The dependencies should be defined using the source attribute in the Terraform module block or the terraform.source attribute in the Terragrunt configuration block.
+3. The source attribute should be formatted as follows: `git::<git_ssh_url>//<path>?ref=<tag>`.
+The tool currently supports only SSH URLs for Git repositories.

+#### Git Repository Structure
+1. The Git repositories should contain Terraform modules or resources, and the folder structure should be consistent with the paths provided in the source attribute.
+2. The repository should have Git tags corresponding to the tags specified in the source attribute.
+The tool will use these tags to clone the appropriate version of the repository.

+#### Example
+Here's an example of a valid Terraform file and Git repository structure:
+- Terraform file main.tf:

+    ```bash
+    module "example" {
+        source = "git::git@github.com:organization/terraform-modules//module-a?ref=v1.0.0"
+    }
+    ```

+- Git Repository:
+    ```bash
+    github.com/organization/terraform-modules/
+    ├── module-a/
+    │   ├── main.tf
+    │   └── variables.tf
+    └── module-b/
+        ├── main.tf
+        └── variables.tf
+    ```

+In this example, the `main.tf` file depends on `module-a`, which is located in the `terraform-modules` repository.
+The repository has two modules, `module-a` and `module-b`, and the dependency is specified using the `source` attribute with an SSH URL, path, and Git tag.

 ## How to Use

 1. Run the script using Python: